1975 Holton-Arms School senior prom: Event

 President Ford and First Lady Betty Ford were out of town during the event.
 Susan Ford planned on attending with her longtime boyfriend, Gardner Britt, but they had broken up prior to the dance; Ford went with Billy Pifer instead.
 Prior to the dance, Ford and Pifer, as well as three other couples, took a cruise aboard the presidential yacht USS Sequoia.
 Other students had a pre-function at the Sulgrave Club.

 The prom committee attempted to book The Beach Boys for the dance, but were unable to secure the band.
 Instead, two lesser-known bands were booked: Sandcastle and the Outerspace Band, the latter of which charged a $350 performance fee.

 Seventy-four Holton-Arms seniors and their dates attended the dance.
 The event concluded at approximately 1:00 a.m., thirty minutes later than originally scheduled.
 Several after-parties were organized, including one in the Executive Residence.

 Legacy

 Students later expressed their approval of the event; 12th grader Ned Faruqahar described the dance as "dynamite, virtual dynamite".
 Ford herself, however, said it was "just like any other prom".
-As of 2015, according to Vanity Fair, it is the only high school dance ever held at the White House in that building's history.
+As of 2015, according to Vanity Fair, it is the only high school dance held at the White House in that building's history.